KaelBlais/MachineLearning/README.md

 This represents as much information about the player as possible (age, position, individual statistics from previous years, team statistics from previous years, etc.).
 Additionally, the length of the contract is also passed in as a feature.
 This will also determine the salary of the player for the duration of his contract.

-The project is set up with the following files:
+The project is set up with the following source files:
 * NHLContractEST:
 This is the main high-level script that runs the project